skapl/elastic_practice/README.md

 ## Sample data description
 Let's consider a small show cloth store.

-The data represents all the sellings made by the cloth store today.
+The data represents all sellings made by the cloth store today.

 ## Tasks